Nambucca Heads to Urunga - Pacific Highway upgrade

 Roads and Maritime is required to meet specific noise criteria as part of the project approval for this upgrade project.

 One of those approval conditions is to prepare a review of the proposed Operational Noise Mitigation Measures, which was published and released to the public in June 2014.
 These criteria are consistent with many other sections of highway upgrade.

 Based on the outcome of predictions as well as commitments made in the Environmental Impact Assessment, Roads and Maritime has provided a range of noise treatments, including low noise pavement in sections and treatments at identified residences.
 The Operational Noise Management Review Report is available from the project documents page.

-In addition, Roads and Maritime Services is required to undertake operational noise monitoring to compare actual noise performance of the project against the noise performance predicted in the review.
+In addition, Roads and Maritime is required to undertake operational noise monitoring to compare actual noise performance of the project against the noise performance predicted in the review.
 An Operational Noise Report is to be completed within 12 months of the project becoming operational.
 Roads and Maritime has engaged AECOM Australia to complete the monitoring and report.
 Noise monitoring was completed at the end of 2016 and the report is being prepared.
-Once the report has been reviewed by Roads and Maritime and relevant Government Agencies, it will be released to the public, expected in the first half of 2017.
+Once the report has been reviewed by Roads and Maritime and relevant government agencies, it will be released to the public, expected in the first half of 2017.

 Should this latest report find that the noise levels exceed the noise criteria, Roads and Maritime is required to undertake further reasonable and feasible noise mitigation measures.